The Flemish Agency for People with a Disability (VAPH)

 The VAPH is dedicated to people with a disability.
 The term disability is not always cut and dried.
 This is why the VAPH uses the following definition:

 Disability: any long-term and significant participation problem experienced by a person and attributable to a combination of functional disorders of a mental, psychic, physical or sensory nature, limitations in the performance of activities, and personal and external factors.

 This definition allows for an individual approach to every person who calls on the services of the VAPH.

 However, there are several other conditions governing access to the services offered by the VAPH:

 The person must request recognition of his or her disability before reaching the age of 65.

-The disabled person lives and resides in Flanders.
+The disabled person lives and resides in Flanders or the Brussels Capital Region.
 This means the person must be listed on the population register or immigration register and have lived in Belgium for 5 years prior to registration (or 10 years in the course of his or her life).
 The condition of 5 or 10 years does not apply for the citizens of the European Union.

 Minors with a disability must be resident or staying in Flanders or the Brussels Capital Region.
 They are not subject to prior residence requirements.

 Applications for support for minors are processed by the Youth Welfare Agency's Intersectoral Access Portal.